The Grid: Exploring the Rogers Park neighborhood

 We’re proud to welcome Baird & Warner as presenting sponsor of “The Grid.”
 Leading our video adventure is Sun-Times program host, Ji Suk Yi.

-Ji visits Rogers Park
+Ji explores Rogers Park

 After suffering through a long winter, it just seems wrong to ever complain about the heat in summer.
 But where do you go, when the temperatures are soaring and you want to cool off but without all of the brouhaha that comes along with a trip to one of our more popular, crowded city beaches?